EC 201S: Introductory Economics of the Environment

 EC 384: Managerial Economics

 Applied economic theory, mathematics and statistics in business decision making.
 Optimization techniques under conditions of uncertainty.
 Selecting the "best" solutions to business problems.
-Prerequisites: EC 281S and MN 260M.
+Prerequisites: EC 280S (or EC 281S) and MN 260M.

 EC 386: Money, Banking, and Financial Institutions